Multiple FHA Loans | Is It Possible To Have A Second Home FHA

 FHA Investment Property

-Investment properties are not eligible, but there are certain exception:
+Investment properties are not eligible, but there are certain exceptions:

 Three to Four Unit Properties and FHA

-The borrower needs to occupy one of the units in a two to four unit home and meet certain requirements.
+The borrower needs to occupy one of the units to meet FHA multi-unit requirements.

 Exit mobile version